 It offers all the tax advantages that you would expect from an ISA.

 What are the main features?

 All accounts have a quarterly administration charge of £18.75 + VAT.

 With our Stocks and Shares ISA you can invest up to £11,880 up until 30 June 2014.
 From 1 July the ISA limit increases to £15,000 which in total can be invested in either a Stocks and Shares or Cash ISA.
 Should you prefer, you can make regular or lump sum payments from as little as £50.

-Please note that our charges are guaranteed until 2016 but may be subject to change and are not guaranteed.
+Please note our charges are guaranteed until 2016 but may be subject to change thereafter.